PhilippCo/meas_rpi/README.md

 The linux-gpib setup is based on MiDis description on the EEVBlog Forum: https://www.eevblog.com/forum/metrology/raspberry-pi23-logging-platform-for-voltnuts/msg2008349/#msg2008349

+If you want to use the Raspberry Pi like an Agilent E5810A Ethernet to GPIB Bridge you could also install https://github.com/PhilippCo/python-vxi11-server

 ## install Raspbian

 [Install Raspberry Pi Image](install_image.md)